JarlLyng/get-to-the-movie/README.md

 > A silly, over-the-top **movie recommendation app**, where Arnold is your chaotic movie coach.

-Instead of klassiske filtre (“genre”, “imdb score”), brugeren svarer på nogle fjollede spørgsmål som:
+Instead of classic filters ("genre", "imdb score"), the user answers some silly questions like:

-1. **Brain level** – “Hvor meget hjerne har du tilbage i dag?”
+1. **Brain level** – "How much brain do you have left today?"
-   - `low` – “Max én catchphrase per scene, tak”
+   - `low` – "Max one catchphrase per scene, please"
-   - `medium` – “Jeg kan godt følge en nogenlunde plottråd”
-   - `high` – “Jeg er klar til noget der kræver hjerne”

-2. **Arnold level** – “Hvor meget Arnold vil du have på skærmen?”
-   - `none` – Ingen Arnold på skærmen, kun som “ånd”
-   - `medium` – Arnold-vibe film (80’er/90’er action, sci-fi, etc.)
+   - `medium` – "I can follow a decent plot thread"
-   - `full` – Kun Arnold-film, ellers glem det
+   - `high` – "I'm ready for something that requires brain power"

-3. **Energy level** – “Hvor meget eksplosion i din aften?”
+2. **Energy level** – "How much explosion in your evening?"
-   - `low` – Langsom / stemningsfuld
+   - `low` – Slow / atmospheric
-   - `medium` – Blandet tempo
+   - `medium` – Mixed tempo
-   - `high` – Helikopter, eksplosioner, skrigende skurke
+   - `high` – Helicopters, explosions, screaming villains

-4. **Era preference**
+3. **Era preference**
-   - `80s` – VHS/nostalgi
+   - `80s` – VHS / nostalgia
-   - `90s` – Klassisk blockbuster
+   - `90s` – Classic blockbuster
-   - `modern` – Nyere film
+   - `modern` – Newer films
-   - `any` – Ligeglad
+   - `any` – Don't care

-5. **Mood**
+4. **Mood**
    - `funny` – Comedy / self-aware action
-   - `action` – Ren action / sci-fi
+   - `action` – Pure action / sci-fi
-   - `dark` – Lidt dystert / thriller
+   - `dark` – A bit dark / thriller

-På baggrund af disse svar bliver der:
-- Bygget en **“movie profile”** (et sæt parametre)
-- Kaldt en **film-API** (TMDb) på serveren
-- Vist 1–3 anbefalede film med Arnold-kommentarer ovenpå.
+**Important:** The app **only recommends Arnold Schwarzenegger movies**.
+All recommendations are filtered to include only films where Arnold appears.

+Based on these answers:
+- A **"movie profile"** is built (a set of parameters)
+- The **movie API** (TMDb) is called on the client-side
+- 1–3 recommended Arnold movies are shown with Arnold-style commentary.

 ---